Yagisan/Sim-Settlements-City-Plans/README.md

 **File Type:** ESL
 [Nexus Download Link](https://www.nexusmods.com/fallout4/mods/32668)

-### Sim Settlements City Plans - Roadside Pines Motel Trading Post by Yagisan
+### [PCSM] Sim Settlements City Plans - Roadside Pines Motel Trading Post by Yagisan
 Roadside Pines Motel Trading Post is a commercial center that produces water, caps and explosives.
 It is self-sufficient.
 Includes a player home.
 Supports 20 settlers.

 Due to limitations, advanced industrial plots will need to be manually upgraded to match the signage.
 Recommended to use the designer's choice.